zsparal/api-documentation/source/connect/splitting-payments.rst

 Splitting payments with Mollie Connect
 ======================================
-.. note:: This feature is currently in closed beta.
-Please contact our partner management team if you are interested in
-          testing this functionality with us.

 .. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
              captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)